Home » Sautéed Beet Greens with Pancetta

 How To Make Sautéed Beet Greens with Pancetta

-1. Wash the beet greens thoroughly and separate the stems from the leaves.
+Wash the greens well and separate the stems from the leaves.

-2. Cook the pancetta in a large skillet until browned and the fat has rendered.
-Remove the pancetta and set it aside, leaving the fat in the skillet.
+Heat a large skillet over medium heat and add the pancetta.
+Cook until it is nicely browned and the fat has rendered.
+A heavy bottom skillet works best here because it helps the pancetta crisp evenly.
+Once cooked, remove the pancetta with a slotted spoon and set it aside, leaving the flavorful fat in the pan.

-3. Add the onion, garlic, and beet stems to the skillet.
-Sauté over medium-high heat for 3-4 minutes until the onion is tender.
+Add the onion, garlic, and chopped beet stems to the skillet.
+Sauté over medium high heat for 3 to 4 minutes, stirring with a wooden spoon or silicone spatula, until the onion softens and becomes fragrant.

-4. Add the beet leaves to the skillet along with ¼ cup of water and the vegetable base, if using.
-Cover and cook for 5-6 minutes, stirring frequently, until the leaves and stems are tender.
+Add the beet leaves to the skillet along with ¼ cup of water and the vegetable base, if using.
+Cover the skillet with a lid and cook for 5 to 6 minutes, stirring occasionally, until the leaves wilt down and the stems become tender.
+A glass lid is helpful so you can keep an eye on the greens as they cook.

-5. Season with salt and pepper to taste, sprinkle with the reserved pancetta, and serve.
+Season with salt and pepper to taste, then sprinkle the reserved pancetta over the top.
+Give everything a gentle toss and serve warm for a simple, flavorful side.

 Chef Jenn’s Tips